Nearby Cities and Towns

 Best selection of books on the Northwest.

 Day Hike!
-Mount Rainier: The Best Trails You Can Hike in a Day by Seabury Blair and Ron C. Judd.
-This edition reviews over 50 of the best day trails from Paradise and Sunrise to the lower foothills.
-Each profile includes clear directions, USGS topographical maps, trail ratings, best season, special features for dogs, bikes, and kids, exploring options, elevation gain, estimated hiking time and more.
+Mount Rainier: The Best Trails You Can Hike in a Day, 3rd Edition by Ron C. Judd.
+This guide features over 50 of the best trails for day hikes.
+Each trail is rated and range from easy-moderated to difficult-extreme.
+Also included are topographical maps, trail descriptions and photographs.
 Order now...

 Adventure Guide to Mount Rainier: Hiking, Climbing and Skiing in Mt.
 Rainier National Park by Jeff Smoot.
 Includes descriptions of tourist trails, nature trails, off-trail hiking, bike routes, minor peak scrambling, skiing and snowshoeing areas, and of course, summit routes.
 Order now...

 Mount Rainier: A Climbing Guide by Mike Gauthier.
 This edition presents the latest information on logistics, regulations and permits.
 Expanded material on understanding and surmounting Rainier's glaciers, help selecting a guide service, excellent mountaineering training sites around Rainier and bonus routes on adjacent Little Tahoma, Washington's third highest peak.
 Order now...

 Hidden Washington: Including Seattle, Puget Sound, San Juan Islands, Olympic Peninsula, Cascades and Columbia River Gorge (Hidden Travel) by Eric Lucas.
 This author gets to know each community by going from neighborhood to neighborhood.
 This book will take you to all the great spots while describing both the famous attractions and hidden favorites.
 Order now...